-Subystem Distribution of remaining National rules and acceptable national means of compliance Examination of national rules and acceptable national means of compliance leading to a negative assessment Agency assessment status rules • OPE Other rules not coverd by the TSI-OPE (e.g. potential area for national rules-local operational rule-TSI) Bulgaria indicates that a risk assessment has been done by the IM and that the outcome would impose an increasing risk if the rule would be whitdrawed.
-Agency: The rules for train composition are well described under part 4.2.2.5.2 in the TSI-OPE, it is clearly stated that the railway undertaking is responsible for ensuring the train composition and it is up to the railway undertaking to implement this in their own safety management system.
-Furthermore, the RID requirements are not prescriptive, instead the operational risks must be ensured through the SMS of the RU Not accepted National Rule should be repealed
+Subystem Distribution of National rules and acceptable national Examination of national rules and acceptable national means of Agency assessment remaining means of compliance compliance leading to a negative assessment status rules OPE Other rules not 4.2.2.5.2 Train composition: the railway Bulgaria indicates that a risk assessment has been done by the IM Not accepted coverd by the undertaking is responsible for ensuring and that the outcome would impose an increasing risk if the rule National Rule TSI-OPE (e.g. that all vehicles composing the train would be whitdrawed. should be repealed potential area including their load are technically fit for Agency: The rules for train composition are well described under for national the journey to be undertaken and part 4.2.2.5.2 in the TSI-OPE, it is clearly stated that the railway rules-local remains so throughout the journey. undertaking is responsible for ensuring the train composition and it operational is up to the railway undertaking to implement this in their own rule-TSI) safety management system.
+Furthermore, the RID requirements are not prescriptive, instead the operational risks must be ensured through the SMS of the RU